geological-survey-of-queensland/geological-properties-database/README.md

 * See [sosa:Sampling](https://www.w3.org/TR/vocab-ssn/#SOSASampling)

 #### Sample
-* The enduring artefact that the sampling produces.
+* The enduring artefact that sampling produces.
 * Synonymous with ```specimen``` for physical artefacts.
 *	The sample is a representative part of a feature of interest.
 * Samples may be **original samples**, **subsamples** where a new sample is split into smaller samples, **processed samples** where a sample content is retained but is processed to have altered properties, or **duplicates** - identical samples.